PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-10 04:33:55
+Last updated: 2024-04-10 04:34:31
-Random Quote: Things never work out the way you imagine they will. - Lucien
+Random Quote: From experience, it often takes a new perspective before one is able to see the light. - Elia Kane